Is your writing feeling a little dehydrated? Listless? Bland at the center? If so, it may be because it’s not terrible enough.

 The most fruitful writing comes to us when we give over to a creative “flow” state.

-In this unconscious process, we’re allowing our creative centers free reign to dive into the recesses of our minds where the most interesting material lives.
+In this unconscious process, we’re allowing our creative centers free rein to dive into the recesses of our minds where the most interesting material lives.

 Slipping into this state, however, isn’t always as buttery as you’d think.
 It’s far easier to cheat or sabotage our efforts.
 In such a case, it’s best to call in for reinforcements, in the form of a writing strategy– or 3– to help you access your first thoughts and get you access to your most engaging, provocative material.